Introduction to Artificial Intelligence in Hospitals

 Reason: Data is often stored in different places or formats, making it hard to find what’s needed quickly.
 Important details might get missed, leading to delays or errors in care.

-AI Solution: AI helps by organizing and sorting this massive data quickly.
+AI Solution: AI in hospital management helps by organizing and sorting this massive data quickly.
 It picks out the most important details, highlights trends, and presents clear summaries to doctors, helping them make faster, better decisions.

 Challenge: Many hospitals follow a general treatment approach for all patients, but not everyone responds the same way.
 What works for one may not work for another.